emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 FROM "t/#"
 ```

+Where,

+- the `FOREACH` clause specifies the `sensors` field in the input message's payload as the array to iterate over
+- the `DO` clause specifies the fields to be included in the output:
+  - `payload.timestamp` is the time stamp from the message payload
+  -  `payload.clientid` is the client ID from the message payload,
+  - `sensor.name` will be capitalized with the build-in `upper` function and renamed as `name` with the `as` clause
+  -  `sensor.idx`  will be renamed as `idx` with the `as` clause
+- the `INCASE` clause adds another filter condition, when the sensor.idx value is 1 and above.
+- the `FROM` clause sets where to retrieve the messages.

-The following example will also split a message into multiple messages.
-The `FOREACH` uses the JQ function to transform the input message's payload into an array.
-The `jq` function takes a JQ program as its first argument and the data to be processed by the JQ program as it's second argument.
-The JQ program in this example will transform the input message's payload into an array of objects with the following fields: `sensor_type`, `value`.
+Then you can continue to use the `jq` function to transform the input message's payload into an array of objects with the following fields: `sensor_type`, `value`.
 The `DO` clause specifies that the `timestamp`, `clientid`, `sensor_type` and `value` fields should be included in the output message's payload.
 The `FROM` clause specifies that the rule should be applied to messages with a topic matching the [topic filter](https://www.emqx.com/en/blog/advanced-features-of-mqtt-topics) `car/measurements`.

 ```sql
 FOREACH